makeomatic/ms-payments/rfc/supported-hooks.md

 ### Agreements execution
 For now, you may never receive a hook if:
 * An unexpected error has happen
-* Subscription token was not found in ms-payments database (should not happen if you do everything right)

 #### Success